 8. Build a pond.

-If you have enough space, you can encourage more wildlife onto your property by building a pond in your garden.
+If you have enough space, you can encourage more wildlife to your property by building a pond in your garden.
 The predators drawn to a balanced, well-planned pond will prevent large numbers of mosquitoes from descending on your yard.

 Instead, the water will attract beneficial wildlife.
 A variety of plants and animals will then work together to maintain your pond as a healthy ecosystem.